ryanguill/watney/dev-help.md

 # Plugin API

-There are really on a few things to know about how to write a new plugin.
+There are really only a few things to know about how to write a new plugin.
 The first is how to register your interest in different events.

 All plugins should use this basic template:

 ```
+//requires here
+const _ = require('lodash'); //for example

 module.exports = (function(){

 	let bot;

+	//your functions here

+	function doSomethingCool (message, channel, user) {
+		//
+	}

 	return function init (_bot) {
 		bot = _bot;

-		bot.register(
+		//any startup steps here

-			//pattern
+		bot.register({ //pattern
+			pattern: {},
+			f: doSomethingCool,
+			type: 'OUT',
+			eventType: 'message',
+			priority: 1000,
+			flags: {}
 		});

 		//more pattern registrations